 Guided morning walks and self-guided afternoon mushroom walks; Mushroom Walks will be conducted in North Park and in other woodlands nearby Lectures: guest speakers: Gary Lincoff, Bill Yule (Connecticut River Naturalist and Bolete Expert) and Gary Emberger (expert on mushrooms growing on wood); Mushroom Feast; merchandise sales and silent auction.

 Featured speaker is Gary Lincoff, author of the Audubon Society Field Guide to North American Mushrooms.
 Gary, Past-president of the North American Mycological Association (NAMA), is the nation’s best-known mushroom expert.
 He is a charismatic and entertaining speaker and makes learning about mushrooms fun and interesting.
 His end-of-the-day table-walk discussions are not to be missed.
-Mushroom identification will be led by John Plischke III (Western Pennsylvania Mushroom Club).
-Dr. Rodham E. Tulloss will be advising on Amanita identification and annotation for DNA barcoding.

 Western Pennsylvania Mushroom Club cooks will prepare a Mushroom Feast with dozens of unique mushroom dishes to delight your taste buds.